13 Best Reddit Monitoring Tools in 2026 for Real-Time Alerts

 Mention feed with source, country, and sentiment filters

-Mention is useful when the team wants a mentions inbox with filters and reporting.
+Mention is useful when the team wants a managed monitoring feed with filters and reporting.

 CharacteristicSupport